About Crohn's disease

 - A fistula.
 This is an abnormal connection between a hole in your bowel and the surrounding tissues.
 A fistula can develop between two parts of your bowel, or between your bowel and other parts of your body.
 This may be your bladder, vagina (in women) or skin.

+Having a long-term medical condition, such as Crohn’s disease, can make you feel a bit down.
+It can also affect your relationships and may lead to depression.
+It’s important to discuss your feelings with your doctor or specialist nurse.
 You may find it helpful to see a counsellor or join a support group to meet others in a similar situation.

 - every five years if your risk of developing bowel cancer is low